EndPointCorp/end-point-blog/2020/11/09/rapid-tdd-in-julia.html.md

 ### There are more “time to first X” issues in Julia

 Julia’s execution model makes more aspects trickier than just seeing the first plot.
-If you’re a software engineer who’s used to following the [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) approach, you’re in for a big surprise.
+If you’re a software engineer who’s used to following the [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) approach, you’re in for a big surprise.

 In languages like Ruby or Rust, it’s easy to have a tool watch for any file changes and respond by running the project’s testing suite.
 I often use the [watchexec](https://github.com/watchexec/watchexec) tool which works with virtually any language, interpreter, or compiler.
-I run `watchexec -cw . “bundle exec rspec --fail-fast”` when working on a Ruby project, or `watchexec -cw . “cargo test”` with Rust.
+I run `watchexec -cw . "bundle exec rspec --fail-fast"` when working on a Ruby project, or `watchexec -cw . "cargo test"` with Rust.

 With Julia this approach is not an option though — the “time to first test” is dramatically long.
 The wastefulness of continuous re-compilation steals my precious time, making me extremely unproductive.